2i2c-org/team-roles-geekbot-sweep/README.md

 This script is paired with the [`populate-current-roles` workflow](#populate-current-rolesyaml) to commit the updated `team-roles.json` file to the repo for future CI/CD runs of the bot.

-**Note:** You can additionally provide the following environment variable, but it is no longer required since the Meeting Favilitator role is now retired:
+**Note:** You can additionally provide the following environment variable, but it is no longer required since the Meeting Facilitator role is now retired:

 - `CURRENT_MEETING_FACILITATOR`: The Slack display name of the team member currently serving in the Meeting Facilitator role